CemraJC/gulp-mathjax-node/README.md

 # gulp-mathjax-node

-gulp-mathjax-node is a [gulp](https://github.com/wearefractal/gulp) plugin to statically render TeX expressions into markup.
-More specifically, it is a wrapper around the [mathjax-node]() module.
+gulp-mathjax-node is a [gulp](https://github.com/wearefractal/gulp) plugin to statically render TeX expressions into markup or images.
+More specifically, this plugin is a wrapper around the [mathjax-node]() module.

 For example, if you had an HTML file with TeX in it like this: